Read your latest personalised notifications

-The Task Force suggests that the term “acute” should be adopted for new-onset pericarditis, “incessant” for pericarditis with symptoms persisting for 4-6 weeks, and “chronic” for pericarditis lasting >3 months .
-Recurrent pericarditis is diagnosed with a documented first episode of acute pericarditis, a symptom-free interval of 4-6 weeks or longer and evidence of subsequent recurrence of pericarditis.
+The task force suggests that the term 'acute' should be adopted for new-onset pericarditis, 'incessant' for pericarditis with symptoms persisting for four to six weeks, and 'chronic' for pericarditis lasting more than three months .
+Recurrent pericarditis is diagnosed with a documented first episode of acute pericarditis, a symptom-free interval of four to six weeks or longer and evidence of subsequent recurrence of pericarditis.
 The recurrence rate after an initial episode of pericarditis ranges from 15 to 30%, and may increase to 50% after a first recurrence in patients not treated with colchicine, particularly if treated with corticosteroids .

 Aspirin or NSAIDs remain the mainstay of therapy.
 Colchicine is recommended on top of standard anti-inflammatory therapy, without a loading dose and using weight-adjusted doses .
-In cases of incomplete response to aspirin/NSAIDs and colchicine, corticosteroids may be used, but they should be added at low to moderate doses to aspirin/NSAIDs and colchicine as triple therapy, not used to replace these drugs, in order to achieve better control of symptoms.
-Corticosteroids at low to moderate doses (i.e., prednisone 0.2-0.5 mg/kg/day) should be avoided if infections, particularly bacterial and TB, cannot be excluded and should be restricted to patients with specific indications (i.e., systemic inflammatory diseases, post-pericardiotomy syndromes, pregnancy) or NSAID contraindications (true allergy, recent peptic ulcer or gastrointestinal bleeding, oral anticoagulant therapy when the bleeding risk is considered high or unacceptable) or intolerance or persistent disease despite appropriate doses .
+In cases of incomplete response to aspirin/NSAIDs and colchicine, corticosteroids may be used, but they should be added at low-to- moderate doses to aspirin/NSAIDs and colchicine as triple therapy.
+They should not used to replace these drugs in order to achieve better control of symptoms.
+Corticosteroids at low-to-moderate doses (i.e. prednisone 0.2-0.5 mg/kg/day) should be avoided if infections, particularly bacterial and TB, cannot be excluded and should be restricted to patients with specific indications (i.e. systemic inflammatory diseases, post-pericardiotomy syndromes, pregnancy) or NSAID contraindications (true allergy, recent peptic ulcer or gastrointestinal bleeding, oral anticoagulant therapy when the bleeding risk is considered high or unacceptable) or intolerance or persistent disease despite appropriate doses .
 Although corticosteroids provide rapid control of symptoms, they favour chronicity, more recurrences and side effects.
 If corticosteroids are used, their tapering should be particularly slow.
 A critical threshold for recurrences is a 10-15 mg/day dose of prednisone or equivalent.
-At this threshold, very slow decrements as small as 1.0-2.5 mg at intervals of 2-6 weeks are useful.
+At this threshold, very slow decrements as small as 1.0-2.5 mg at intervals of two to six weeks are useful.
 In cases of recurrence, every effort should be made not to increase the dose or to reinstate corticosteroids .
 After obtaining a complete response, tapering should be done with a single class of drug at a time before colchicine is gradually discontinued (over several months in the most difficult cases).
 Actually, for colchicine, at least six months of therapy is recommended .
 Recurrences are possible after discontinuation of each drug.
 Each tapering should be attempted only if symptoms are absent and CRP is normal .
 Prognosis is generally benign.
 The complication rates are related to the aetiology and not to the number of recurrences.
 Drug treatment should take into account this favourable outcome to avoid more toxic agents .
 However, quality of life can be severely affected in patients with repeated recurrences, subacute or incessant pericarditis and glucocorticoid dependence .

 Pericarditis and myopericarditis share common aetiologies and overlapping forms may be encountered in clinical practice .
-Pericarditis with known or clinically suspected concomitant myocardial involvement should be referred to as “myopericarditis”, while predominant myocarditis with pericardial involvement should be referred to as “perimyocarditis”, according to Task Force consensus.
+Pericarditis with known or clinically suspected concomitant myocardial involvement should be referred to as 'myopericarditis', while predominant myocarditis with pericardial involvement should be referred to as 'perimyocarditis', according to task force consensus.
 Viral infections are among the most common causes for myopericarditis in developed countries.
 Other infectious causes are most common in developing countries (especially TB).
 Hospitalisation is recommended for diagnosis and monitoring of patients with myocardial involvement and differential diagnosis, especially with acute coronary syndromes.
 The management of myopericarditis is similar to that recommended for pericarditis.
-Empirical anti-inflammatory therapies (i.e., aspirin 1,500-3,000 mg/day) or NSAIDs (Ibuprofen 1,200-2,400 mg/day or indomethacin 75-150 mg/day) are usually prescribed to control chest pain, while corticosteroids are prescribed as a second choice in cases of contraindications, intolerance or failure of aspirin/NSAIDs .
-There are insufficient data to recommend the use of colchicine.
-Rest and avoidance of physical activity beyond normal sedentary activities are recommended in all patients with myopericarditis [5,6].
+Empirical anti-inflammatory therapies (i.e. aspirin 1,500-3,000 mg/day) or NSAIDs (ibuprofen 1,200-2,400 mg/day or indomethacin 75-150 mg/day) are usually prescribed to control chest pain, while corticosteroids are prescribed as a second choice in cases of contraindications, intolerance or failure of aspirin/NSAIDs .
+There is insufficient data to recommend the use of colchicine.
+Rest and avoidance of physical activity beyond normal sedentary activities are recommended for all patients with myopericarditis [5,6].
 Myocardial involvement in pericarditis has a good prognosis and demonstrates no evolution to heart failure or mortality in patients with myopericarditis .